airslice/czml-writer-wiki/CZML/Packet.md

 **wall** - [[Wall]]

-A two dimensional wall which conforms to the curvature of the globe and can be placed along the surface or at altitude.
+A two-dimensional wall which conforms to the curvature of the globe and can be placed along the surface or at altitude.

 **agi_conicSensor** - [[ConicSensor]]